State of AI Agent Policies - 2026

 % of domains on each CDN that block all AI agents

 Cloudflare-hosted sites block AI agents at 11.3% - more than double the overall rate of 4.8%.
-This is almost certainly a product feature effect: Cloudflare launched a one-click “Block AI Bots” toggle in July 2025, making it trivially easy for site owners to opt out.
+This is almost certainly a product feature effect: Cloudflare launched a one-click “Block AI Bots” toggle in July 2024, and in July 2025 went further by blocking AI crawlers by default for all new domains, making it trivially easy for site owners to opt out.
 When blocking is one click away, more people click.

 At the other end, Vercel (1.3%), Akamai (1.2%), and Netlify (0.7%) sites are far more permissive.
 These platforms are developer-oriented and don't offer default AI blocking features.
 We verified that the Vercel and Cloudflare detection signals have only 40 domains of overlap, confirming that the CDN categories are effectively independent - the Cloudflare blocking spike is not an artefact of cross-CDN detection.